anweiss/cddl/README.md

 |null / nil|null|
 |any|any valid JSON|

-Since JSON objects only support keys whos types are JSON strings, member keys defined in CDDL structs must use either the colon syntax (`mykey: tstr`) or the double arrow syntax with double quotes (`"mykey" => tstr`).
-Unquoted member keys used with the double arrow syntax must resolves to one of the supported data types can be used to validate JSON strings (`text` or `tstr`).
+Since JSON objects only support keys whose types are JSON strings, member keys defined in CDDL structs must use either the colon syntax (`mykey: tstr`) or the double arrow syntax with double quotes (`"mykey" => tstr`).
+Unquoted member keys used with the double arrow syntax must resolve to one of the supported data types that can be used to validate JSON strings (`text` or `tstr`).
 Occurrence indicators can be used to validate key/value pairs in a JSON object and the number of elements in a JSON array; depending on how the indicators are defined in a CDDL data definition.
 CDDL groups, generics, sockets/plugs and group-to-choice enumerations are all parsed and monomorphized into their full representations before being evaluated for JSON validation.

 Below is the table of supported control operators and whether or not they've been implemented as of the current release: